dannys42/SwiftAsyncSerialQueue/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+`AsyncSerialQueue` is a library provides some useful patterns using Swift Concurrency:

-AsyncSerialQueue is a simple library to provide [serial queue](https://www.avanderlee.com/swift/concurrent-serial-dispatchqueue/)-like capability using [Swift Concurrency](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/).
-Tasks placed in an AsyncSerialQueue are guaranteed to execute sequentially.
+`AsyncSerialQueue` is a class provides [serial queue](https://www.avanderlee.com/swift/concurrent-serial-dispatchqueue/)-like capability using [Swift Concurrency](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/).
+Tasks placed in an `AsyncSerialQueue` are guaranteed to execute sequentially.

+`AsyncCoalescingQueue` is a companion class that has properties similar to [DispatchSource](https://www.mikeash.com/pyblog/friday-qa-2009-09-11-intro-to-grand-central-dispatch-part-iii-dispatch-sources.html).

 AsyncSerialQueue is currently only available on Apple platforms (i.e. not on Linux).
 This is because of the need for locking and Swift [currently does not have a standard cross-platform locking mechnism](https://forums.swift.org/t/shared-mutable-state-sendable-and-locks/64336).

+# `AsyncSerialQueue`

 ## Example